The reference curve

 A missing or an extra ring at the end of a curve may go through at a correlation analysis.
 Though a visual inspection of the curve compared to a reference would reveal the error.

-In the CDendro program you can divide your sample into blocks with a length of e.g. 50 years and check that each block matches properly at its correct place in the reference curve.
+In the CDendro program you can divide your sample into blocks with a length of e.g. 50 years and check that each block matches properly at its right place in relation to the other samples of your collection.